 - and underground parking garages (Tiefgarage).

 Unfortunately, there often aren't enough spaces to go around, and you may have to drive around for a bit before you find a spot, all the while feeling like you're losing a round of musical chairs.
+This is why you might consider renting private parking spaces, though various issues can arise if you're not well-informed.

 At the same time, you want to avoid parking tickets and fines.
 So how do you know where you can park your vehicle – and where you can't?